-- a.
-The only persons that may stop a routine for injury are: a) competition officials, b) the program director/coach from the team performing or c) an injured individual. - b.
+- 1. The only persons that may stop a routine for injury are: competition officials, the advisor/coach of the team performing or an injured individual.
+This is a shared responsibility of all parties involved to recognize an injury has occurred. - 2.
 The competition officials will determine if the team will be allowed to perform at a later time.
-If the competition officials allow a routine to be performed at a later time, the spot in the schedule where the re- performance is to take place is at the sole discretion of competition officials.
-The team will perform the routine again in its entirety but will be evaluated ONLY from the point where the interruption occurred.
-All point deductions accumulated to that point (if any) will carry over. - c.
-The injured participant that wishes to perform may not return to the competition floor unless: - 1.
-The competition officials receive clearance from, first, the medical personnel attending to that participant, the parent (if present) AND THEN the head coach/advisor of the competing team. - 2.
-If the medical personnel do not clear the participant, the participant can only return to the competition if a parent or legal guardian in attendance signs a return to participation waiver. - 3.
-Any athlete who exhibits signs or symptoms consistent with concussion must be removed from the activity at that time and should not be allowed to return to activity that day.
-The athlete should not return to activity on a subsequent day until evaluated by and receives written clearance for such participation from a qualified physician (MD or DO specifically trained in concussion management). - d.
-In addition to the USA Cheer head injury policy, we encourage you to be familiar with the specific laws of the state where the competition is being held.
+If the competition officials allow a routine to be performed later, the spot in the schedule where the reperformance is to take place is at the sole discretion of competition officials.
+The team must perform the routine again in its entirety but will be evaluated ONLY from the point where the interruption occurred. - 3.
+The injured participant that wishes to perform may not return to the competition floor unless: - a.
+The competition officials receive clearance from, first, the medical personnel attending to that participant, the parent (if present) AND THEN the head coach/advisor of the competing team. - b.
+If the medical personnel do not clear the participant, the participant can only return to the competition if a parent or legal guardian in attendance signs a return to participation waiver. - c.
+An athlete who has a suspected concussion should be removed from the activity immediately and should not be allowed to return to participation the same day of the incident and without being cleared by a medical professional in accordance with state law or organizational policy. - 4.
+In addition, the sponsor/director and all of the coaches attending the competition must be familiar with all federal, state and local laws applicable to such individuals and relating to such individuals' duties and responsibilities regarding the recognition and treatment of injuries. - 5.
+In the event of an injury or emergency, 1 parent or legal guardian maybe allowed backstage during the evaluation process.
+While backstage, they will need to remain with the athlete or an event staff member.